mikaelvesavuori/figmagic/readme/elements.md

 _Flat elements should be enough for most basic use cases.
 Don't forget to name the layout layer to the same name as your Figma component or it will break during generation!_

-- Don’t use more than one object with a fill in an element (you will get only one background/background-color!).
+- Don’t use more than one object with a fill in an element – you will get only one background/background-color!
 - Elements are not self-closing (i.e. they are always `<element></element>` rather than `<element />`).
 - Cannot combine groups/frames AND flat/non-nested styling inside an element.
 - Linear gradient is supported, but it does not use "gradientHandlePositions”.

-#### Nested elements
+### Nested elements

-- CSS output can be wonky if you don’t use at least 2 different styles or ”states” in your nested component — try using regular non-nested components/elements when you don’t actually have multiple styles.
 - Layer order matters in nested elements!
 It will always pick the first layout or text element it finds.
 - Currently only a single layout element per group/frame/nested layer will be picked up.

+Also note that:

 - Nested elements should ideally have a text element in order to avoid breaking or getting strange CSS/behavior.
 This layer does not have to be visible!

-#### Incomplete list of things that are not yet supported
+### Incomplete list of things that are not yet supported

-- Gradients (Linear and Radial Gradients are the only gradient types which are currently supported)
+- Linear and Radial Gradients are supported, but no other types
 - Layout constraints
 - Layout grid
-- Images
+- Images and vectors in elements
 - Blend modes